estefanialunardi/etl_pipeline_for_a_dance_school/README.md

 ## Data Analysis Web Application
  <img src="https://user-images.githubusercontent.com/101064720/169441223-1705ab81-0a5b-4f35-a0ff-6417e4cc7629.gif" width="800" align="center" type="gif">
 Also connected to the DB server, this application was developed to select, manipulate and analize data.
 All the queries and specific SQL commands to retrieve the information requested by the school's administration were made directly in Python, using SQLAlchemy library.

-It also allows the user (which would be only authorized people from the school) to resarch for specific data from students.
+It also allows the user to resarch for specific data from students and update their payment status.
+It's necessary to log in to access this content.

 # Analyzed data
 For a better understanding of the school's target audience, questions regarding the students' profile were evaluated - both in personal matters and in their class preferences.